fleef-me/TgBackUP/README.rst

 Introduction
 ------------

-Windows Windows (for UNIX-like systems use files without "cmd" )
+Windows (for UNIX-like systems use similar files without "cmd" )

  1. Start encode.cmd and fill in the full path to file, which one are you going to encrypt.
 (Repeat, if you need more files)
  2. Follow the instructions -- log in Telegram using confirmation code and two-step verification (if you have any).